-Your registration fee for the 2018 AHP Madison Institute covers the cost of the certificate program, a flash drive and binder containing resources and handouts for your specific learning track, meals and refreshment breaks.
+Your registration fee for the 2019 AHP Madison Institute covers the cost of the certificate program and binder containing resources and handouts for your specific learning track, meals and refreshment breaks.
 Classes do sell out, so early registration is recommended.
 Reservations are accepted on a first-paid basis.